AlwaysJolly/JollysTextures/README.md

 -- Not all models were made by me, credits to Crafty73 for the Roxanne Wolf Plush totem.

 -- Written Books (that are name based) no longer function AT ALL.

+-- If you would like the download for the Showcase World that has all custom items, DM me on Discord (@JollySpider) otherwise just search through the pack files.

 The Notables community resource pack,